US services firms grew in April at slowest pace this year

 WASHINGTON – U.S. services firms grew at a slower pace in April compared to the prior month, as companies are reporting cost pressures from possible tariffs and a shortage of available workers.

-The Institute for Supply Management says its services index fell to 56.8, from 58.8 in March.
-This marks to lowest reading of the index this year.
+The Institute for Supply Management said Thursday that its services index fell to 56.8, from 58.8 in March.
+This marked the lowest reading of the index this year.
 Still, any reading above 50 is a sign of expansion.
 The services sector has been expanding for the past 99 months, or more than eight years.

 The index is drawn from a survey of purchasing managers in the services industry, which includes finance, health care and retail and accounts for the majority of U.S. economic activity.
-The employment and production components of the index decreased in April, although both pointed to continued growth.
+Multiple companies said there is a lack of workers, specifically in the trucking and construction sectors.
+Other companies noted that the tariffs proposed by President Donald Trump appear to be driving prices higher.

+"There is some inflation creeping in — It's not very sharp," said Anthony Nieves, who chairs the ISM's non-manufacturing business survey committee.

+The outlook was generally positive about the economy continuing to expand.
+All 18 industries surveyed for the index said they were expanding.
+One management firm quoted in the report saying that the tax cuts Trump signed into law were helping.